oracle/python-oracledb/doc/src/user_guide/installation.rst

    .. code-block:: shell

       Enter password for cj@localhost/orclpdb: xxxxxxxxxx
-      (datetime.datetime(2023, 9, 21, 8, 24, 4),)
+      (datetime.datetime(2024, 4, 30, 8, 24, 4),)

-If you run into installation trouble, refer to detailed instructions below, or see :ref:`troubleshooting`.
+If you have trouble installing, refer to detailed instructions below, or see :ref:`troubleshooting`.

 You can learn more about python-oracledb from the `python-oracledb documentation <https://python-oracledb.readthedocs.io/en/latest/index.html>`__